-AT247 is a novel meal-time insulin formulation which significantly accelerates insulin absorption post injection to enable more effective management of blood glucose levels.
-It has pharmacokinetic and pharmacodynamic properties that more closely match the physiological insulin secretion profile of a healthy individual without diabetes, significantly improving blood glucose control and flexibility of insulin dosing as well as the clinical benefits of reducing both hypo and hyperglycaemia.
+AT247, is an investigational novel meal-time insulin formulation, which aims to significantly accelerate insulin absorption post injection, to enable more effective management of blood glucose levels.
+It has been designed to achieve pharmacokinetic and pharmacodynamic properties that more closely match the physiological insulin secretion profile of a healthy individual without diabetes, and hence, significantly improve blood glucose control and enable flexibility of insulin dosing as well as the clinical benefits of inhibiting both hypo and hyperglycaemia.

-AT247 is under development at Arecor as the best in class URI for patients with Type 1 and Type 2 diabetes mellitus (DM) who self-administer insulin via multiple daily injection or continuous infusion (pump therapy) and is compatible with all delivery formats.
+AT247 is under development as a superior ultra-rapid acting insulin for patients with Type I and Type II diabetics who self-administer insulin via multiple daily injection or continuous infusion (pump therapy) and is compatible with all delivery formats.

 The Medical Need

 There is an urgent need for a more rapid acting insulin analogues to deliver improved patient outcomes.
 By combining both accelerated absorption and faster onset of action of insulin post injection, the following clinical benefits and improved patient healthcare outcomes are possible:

 - Improved post prandial glucose (PPG) control enables the patient to closely manage and control their blood glucose after eating a meal leading to improved long-term outcomes.